cockroachdb/docs/v21.2/ui-statements-page.md

 You can search for statements using the search field or using the date field.
 To search by date, pick a date range that is within the time period since the statistics were last cleared.
 Click **reset time** to reset the date.

-## Clear statement statistics
+## Statement statistics

-Statement statistics are aggregated once an hour and organized by start time.
+Statement statistics are aggregated once an hour and organized by [Interval Start Time](#statements-table).
 Statistics between two hourly intervals belong to the nearest hour rounded down.
 For example, a statement execution ending at 1:50 would have its statistics aggregated in the 1:00 interval start time.

 To clear the statistics, click **clear SQL stats**.
-This resets SQL stats on the Statements and [Transactions](ui-transactions-page.html) pages and [`crdb_internal`](crdb-internal.html) tables.
+This resets SQL statistics on the Statements and [Transactions](ui-transactions-page.html) pages and [`crdb_internal`](crdb-internal.html) tables.

 ## SQL statement fingerprints